JayeshMShinde/JayeshMShinde/README.md

 I'm a passionate Full Stack Developer with a strong foundation in both frontend and backend technologies.
 My journey in the world of programming has equipped me with the skills to create robust, scalable, and user-friendly applications.

-- 🔭 I'm currently working on [Your Current Project]
+- 🔭 I'm currently working on <a href="">Ecommerce Website</a>
-- 🌱 I'm currently learning [Technology/Framework you're learning]
+- 🌱 I'm currently learning AWS, Tanstack Router,Nextjs
 - 💬 Ask me about React, Java, Spring Boot, or any tech-related stuff
 - 📫 How to reach me: [Jayesh4178@gmail.com](mailto:Jayesh4178@gmail.com)
-- ⚡ Fun fact: [Your fun fact]

 ## 🛠️ My Favorite Tools